tomd1415/schoolNeedsDevices/README.md

 - Database view for effective pupil needs calculation

 ### Frontend
-- Clean, responsive interface with navigation
+- Clean, responsive interface with navigation and consistent styling
+- Interactive landing page with card-based navigation
 - Pages for managing entities and relationships
 - Forms for creating and editing records
 - Modal dialogs for managing relationships
 - Advanced pupil search with autocomplete functionality
 - Print-optimized pupil profile view for A4 portrait paper
 - Modular JavaScript architecture for the pupil search and profile features
+- Enhanced UI with icons, gradients, and visual feedback for user actions

 ## Implemented Features